Looking for the best laptops for online teachers and instructional designers?

 - Web Cam: If you use live streaming with your webcam you want a high-quality webcam.

 - Battery Life: Most laptops have a battery life of around eight hours.
 This is less of a concern if you work from home where it is easy to stay plugged in.

 In this review below from PC World, the reviewers compare the performance of the Intel i5 versus the Intel i7.
 The big difference is the processor boost clock speed of 4.2 GHz (i7) versus 3.4 GHz (i5).
 This difference in processor speed is not noticeable by most people.
 However, any other options like RAM upgrades or wanting to have a larger SSD hard drive and you will need to get the Intel i7 to support those options.

 Budget entry-level laptops have the Intel i5 processor as a standard.
 However, to get more features, such as doing video editing or intensive gaming, the Intel i7 processor is the better choice.
 This is not because the Intel i7 processor is so much faster but because any of the popular upgrades require it.

 Naturally, all of my picks meet the minimum requirements.
-If your budget can handle it, I highly recommend you always buy the latest, best laptop that has more capability than the minimum requirements needed.
+If your budget can handle it, I highly recommend you always buy the latest, best online teaching laptop that has more capability than the minimum requirements needed.
 In this way, you can keep your laptop in service for a long time before needing to replace it.

 Be sure to consider this if you plan on taking a course to get your instructional design certificate and check out my recommendations by reading my list of the best instructional design courses.